Findon, West Sussex: Amenities

 The parish church, dedicated to St John the Baptist, stands to the west of the village and the A24 road near the 18th-century mansion Findon Place.
 The church is built of flint to an unusual design, the nave and north aisle having been given a single-span roof with king-posts resting on the arcade, probably in the 15th century.
 The screen is a rare 13th-century example, but heavily restored.

 There are four public houses, the Gun Inn, the Black Horse, the Village House, the Snooty Fox (part of the Findon Manor Hotel), all of which are located along the High Street.
-The High Street also accommodates an Indian takeaway, a post office and corner shop, and the high-end restaurant the Sylvan Oak.
+The High Street also accommodates an Indian takeaway, a post office and corner shop, a butchers, an antique shop, and the high-end restaurant the Sylvan Oak.
 The village has a small primary school, situated on School Hill, dedicated to Saint John the Baptist.
 It boasts many annual events, including a fireworks display and May Day celebrations.